-In 2007, after moving from Guangzhou to Guanxi, I had already lived in the small town of Guilin for almost 3 years.
+In 2007, I moved from Guangzhou to Guanxi, and lived in the small town of Guilin for almost 3 years.

 When I think back about it today, although almost 6 years have passed, I still remember all the details of it, as if things had occurred yesterday.
 These years was really quiet, like a mountain hermit, going to and from work every day at the same time, with all leisure to read, buy and cook food, a laid-back experience, and when compared to that of a metropolitan city, closer to the origins of life.